tsarma/AppBundle/README.md

 to the main composer.json file in root folder.

 You may download this and place it inside `/src` folder. (if there is no `src` folder , you can create one yourself).

+Also you need to activate this bundle by adding
+`new NamespaceName\MyLocalBundle\NamespaceNameMyLocalBundle(),` to the `AppKernel.php`

 Oh!
 I need to mention this: I've copied and adapted this mostly from http://easysolutionsit.de/artikel/contao-4-erweiterung-als-bundle.html